 Childhood and Early Travels

 Born in 1814 in Germany, where he worked for a soap and candle maker, Schaeffer emigrated to America with his mother and three brothers.
 They arrived in Baltimore in 1832 and headed westward.
 Not far into their journey, their horse was stolen and he and his brothers had to cross the Allegheny Mountains on foot.
-He settled for a few years in Cincinnati doing various jobs, then moved on to St. Louis, where in 1839 he established his business.
+He settled for a few years in Cincinnati doing various jobs, then moved on to St. Louis, where he established his business in 1839.

 St. Louis was founded just 75 years earlier, in 1764.
 By the mid 19th Century, it had become an important Mississippi River port.
 Steamboats brought goods here from all over the world.
 They hauled mid-America’s agricultural bounty from here to far-away markets, sailing to and from Pittsburgh and other river ports, connecting with ocean-going trade at places like New Orleans.
 Steam engines and steam cylinders demanded lubricants.